 My dad died last year.
-The day before the last dayI ever saw him alive we spur-of-the-moment took a road trip up here to Ripon College – he hadn’t been here since my graduation.
-We walked into this building and I showed Dad the WRPN-FM radio studio where I spent way too much time in college. (!)
+The day before the last dayI ever saw him alive, my mom, dad, and I spur-of-the-moment took a road trip up here to Ripon College – he hadn’t been here since my graduation.
+Dad and I walked into this building and I showed him the WRPN-FM radio studio where I spent way too much time in college. (!)
 And then we walked into this very room – in the back by that window.
 Dad looked at me and said, “You know, Helen, Ripon was a good place for you.”

 Ripon College was – and is – a good place for me.
 Thank you, everyone – President Messitte, Board of Trustees, Alumni Board, faculty, staff and alums – thank you for making Ripon College a good place for all of us to land, to learn, and to launch our lives… offering hope, and healing to this broken, wonderful world.